-The share of homes sold in Tucson during 2016 that were affordable to a family earning the median income was 76.3%.
-This was 14.3 percentage points higher than the share of affordable homes in the U.S. Likewise, Phoenix had a slightly higher share of affordable homes than the U.S. at 66.9%.
+The share of homes sold in Tucson during 2017 that were affordable to a family earning the median income was 71.1%.
+This was 11.8 percentage points higher than the share of affordable homes in the U.S. Likewise, Phoenix had a higher share of affordable homes than the U.S. at 65.7%.
 Tucson’s share of affordable homes has fluctuated significantly during the past seventeen years with a low of 32.4% in 2006, just before the housing boom, and a high of 85.6% in 2012.
 The recent trend in housing affordability has declined as home prices continue to rise faster than wages.

 How is it measured?